BilalBashirDEV/EduTech-Hub/README.md

 should focus on some CV feature, progress it priority wise taking with full stack web dev. focus on a simple quiz system with cv in first 3 months... will be starting with face recog with id card in the start on april or end of march.

+New inclusions:
+1. Organizations under one platforms.
+2. ML Features on that also.
+3. Eduko as a party to be registered on that platform not an eduko.
+4. taking exams as an feature of it with authentications, spam detectors.